 Our world has been changed by two pandemics.
 One being COVID-19 and the other being systemic racism which has gained national attention with the murder of George Floyd and the resulting civil unrest.
 It is the current impact of systemic racism and social inequities that allows COVID-19 to disproportionately impact Black, Indigenous, People of Color, not only in North Carolina, but across the country.
 Why is this?
 Social inequities such as segregation, poverty, and the impact of chronic health outcomes on communities of color has increased vulnerability to COVID-19.
 As our social consciousness continues to expand, we recognize the need to address racism and social inequities in every one of our institutions.
 We focus on equity because equity is about process and outcomes.
 In order to move forward in a way that truly benefits us all, we must recognize the past and present impacts of social inequities on our most impacted communities to work towards a more equitable future.

-The Commission meeting agenda will be posted as available.
+The Commission meeting agenda is posted […]